Colchester Institute Skip To Main Content

 15. Confidentiality

-Staff must never give an undertaking of absolute confidentiality.
-If staff do give an undertaking of absolute confidentiality, this could be regarded as an act of misconduct which would be addressed under the College’s disciplinary procedure.
+Staff must never give an undertaking of absolute confidentiality to a student.
+If staff do give an undertaking of absolute confidentiality, this could be regarded as an act of misconduct which would be addressed under the College’s disciplinary procedure

 The College has a professional responsibility to share relevant information about the protection of learners and apprentices with other professionals, particularly investigative agencies such as Social Care the Designated Safeguarding Lead at the relevant school (if appropriate) and the Police (if appropriate).
 If a learner or apprentice confides in a member of staff and requests that the information is kept secret, it is important that the member of staff tells the them that they have a responsibility to refer safeguarding concerns to the College Safeguarding Team who will then refer to the appropriate agencies.
 Within that context, the learner or apprentice should, however, be assured that the matter will be disclosed only to people who need to know about it.
 Staff who receive information about learners, apprentices, and their families in the course of their work should share that information only within appropriate professional contexts.